 - Leaving an Organization

 Asana accountsaccounts When someone first joins Asana, they start with an account.
 Only a single user can access an account.
 Read more are free and tied to individuals; Asana accounts grant access to shared WorkspacesWorkspaces A Workspace is a collection of people and projects in Asana that does not require a company or custom email domain.
 Read more and Organizations to collaborate with other Asana users.

 With a single Asana account, you can create or join multiple Workspaces & Organizations to collaborate with various groups of Asana users; these Workspaces and Organizations you belong to are their own separate entities, each with their own unique set of people, projects, and tasks.

 Since each Workspace and Organization are their own separate entities, your colleagues cannot see the other Workspaces or Organizations you belong to, nor can you see the other Workspaces & Organizations your colleagues may belong to.
 Learn more about privacy between these spaces here.

 Organizations connect all the employees at your company using Asana in a single space based on your company’s shared email domain.

 Within the Organization, you and your colleagues can split into TeamsTeams A team is a group of people in an Organization who are working together on a collection of projects.
 Read more to collaborate on your projectsprojects Projects are lists of tasks.
 Read more and taskstasks Tasks are the basic unit of work in Asana.
 Tasks can represent any kind of work, break down work into smaller pieces, or store information.
 Read more .

 If you or your company do not have a unique, shared email domain, you can collaborate in a Workspace instead.

 People in your Organization

-There are two types of people in Organizations: Organization Members and Organization Guests.
+There are different types of people in Organizations: Organization Members, Organization Guests and Limited Access Members.
 Internal employees will be Members in your Organization and external contributors will be Guests in your Organization.

 firstname.lastname@example.org is a Member of the